thoth-tech/documentation/docs/OnTrack/Voice Verification/Voice Verification User Design Document.md

 ## Pre-enrolment Requirements

 ---
- To use Ontrack Voice Verification system, you must first login to Ontrack site as student, choosing [Voiceprint enrolment] to getting started to create voice recordings and alow browser use device's microphone
+User Constraints:
+ - First Login to On-Track site as student
+ - Allow browser use device's microphone

+Recording Constraints:
 1. Speaking language: English

 2. The voice must be between three seconds and one minute

 3. The volumes must not exceed 5 MB

-4. Supported file types: wav, mp3, m4a, FLAC (now the voice system only accepts .flac type files)
+4. Supported file types: .wav, mp3, m4a, .flac (now the voice system only accepts .flac type files)

 Tips: Speak at a normal cadence and clearly.